brsHunterX/brsHunterX/README.md

 <pre>I currently work as a <b>Fullstacks Developer</b> at <a href="">B4B Ventures</a></pre>
 <br>

-- 💼 Working on frontend project using mainly VueJS and NodeJS
+- 💼 Working on Frontend project using mainly VueJS and NodeJS
 - 🌱 Learning more about Mobile and Web Application Development and UI/UX.

 ### ⚔️ Skills